ArnabBhakta/invoice-processing-system/README.md

 	 2. JPA(JAVA PERSISTENCE API):- JPA Where we Execute MySql with the help of Hibernete, Hibernete has a library called JPA library.

-	 3. MYSQL:- MySql library java // JDBC
+	 3. MYSQL:- MySql library java // JDBC ( Java Database Connectivity )

 Database:-